teamrubin/teamrubin.github.io/_posts/2015-12-03-back-in-california-part-1.md

 Updates from the little guy:

-- Theo met a lot more of Ed's family.
+- Theo met a lot more of Ed's family—including **three** great grandparents!
 - Theo partook in Grandma Liz's bountiful Thanksgiving meal:
     - turkey (he liked immediately)
     - celery (he warmed up to)